kizu/kizu.ru/_posts/en/fun/2013-08-17-svg-stack-queries.md

 1. We should use `<img/>` (or any similar method) instead of SVG in CSS backgrounds, 'cause there are a lot of <span class="sidenote" id="svg-in-css">issues (* )</span> with backgrounds in different browsers.
 And that's sad, 'cause we could use only one element in HTML for those icons then, using `background-image` or pseudo-elements.

 2. I've used a wrapper to show only the actual part of the SVG, hiding the extra canvas that is needed only for media queries.
-However, if you're ok with absolute positioning, you could use it along with `clip` to hide the extras (see the third icon):
+However, if you're ok with absolute positioning, you could use it along with `clip` to hide the extras:

         .icon_absolute {
             position: absolute;